Leave Benefits

 7.10 Military leave

-Employees are entitled to a leave of absence, without the loss of pay, position, seniority, accumulated leave, impairment of performance appraisal, pay status, work schedule, and any other right or benefits to which the employee is entitled in order to perform military service.
-Such military leave may not exceed 120 hours during a federal fiscal year (Oct – Sept), and only those hours when the employee would otherwise be required to work had it not been for such military leave will be counted toward the 120 hour limit.
-In the event of an emergency mobilization order, the employee is eligible to be retained on leave of absence status without pay for the duration of the mobilization orders.
-An employee may choose, but is not required, to use accumulated vacation leave before going on leave of absence without pay.
-Employees must furnish the university with a copy of their official military orders in order to receive paid military leave or approved unpaid leave of absence status.
-If reservists or members of the National Guard are called to active duty, they will have rehire and other benefits as prescribed by federal law in Uniformed Service Employment and Reemployment Rights Act of 1994 (USERRA).
+Employees are allowed military leave without loss of pay, position, seniority, or benefits to fulfill military duties.
+This paid leave is limited to 120 hours per Federal fiscal year (Oct- Sept), counting only hours when the employee would normally work.
+During emergencies, employees can be on unpaid leave for the duration of mobilization.
+An employee may choose to use accumulated vacation leave before going on leave of absence without pay.
+Official military orders are needed for paid or unpaid leave.
+A personnel action form (PAF) with appropriate documentation should be submitted by the department for: (1) paid military leave, (2) leave without pay, (3) return from paid or unpaid military leave.
+Reservists or members of the National Guard called to active duty will have rehire and other benefits as prescribed by federal law in Uniformed Service Employment and Reemployment Rights Act of 1994 (USERRA).
 See Section 6.6 of this handbook for insurance information.

 7.11 Court leave/jury duty